imxieyi/sticker_time_bot/README.md

 Telegram Link: [http://t.me/sticker_time_bot](http://t.me/sticker_time_bot)

 ## Introduction
-This is a [Telegram](https://telegram.org/) bot sending a sticker telling time every hour.
+This is a [Telegram](https://telegram.org/) bot sending a sticker indicating time every hour.
 You can start or stop any time using commands.

 ## Commands
 **Start sending stickers:** `/start`